ihr-it-projekt/DayZModsInfo/BasicNeeds/Readme.md

 **Please read before everything, before you start.**

 1. Backup everything ``YourServerProfilesFolder\TBDailyReward`` files from Mod
-1. Backup the old pbos from server and client and remove them from your server
+1. Backup the old pbos from server and client and remove them from your server and client package
 1. Download the new version and copy over
 1. Start the server
 1. Wait server is up